Sewing: 20th century onward

 The spread of sewing machine technology to industrialized economies around the world meant the spread of Western-style sewing methods and clothing styles as well.
 In Japan, traditional clothing was sewn together with running stitch that could be removed so that the clothing could be taken apart and the assorted pieces laundered separately.
 The tight-locked stitches made by home sewing machines, and the use of Western clothing patterns, led to a movement towards wearing Western-style clothing during the early 20th century.
 Western sewing and clothing styles were disseminated in sub-Saharan Africa by Christian missionaries from the 1830s onward.
 Indigenous cultures, such as the Zulu and Tswana, were indoctrinated in the Western way of dress as a sign of conversion to Christianity.
 First Western hand sewing techniques, and later machine sewing, spread throughout the regions where the European colonists settled.
 However, a recent examination of new online learning methods demonstrated that technology can be adapted to share knowledge of a culture's traditional sewing methods.
 Using self-paced online tutorials, a Malay sewing class learned how to tailor and sew a traditional men's Baju Kurung garment in 3 days, whereas a traditional Malay sewing class would have taken 5 days to teach the same information.

+Industrial technology innovations have brought significant changes to the textile industry, which was one of the first major craft work industries dominated by women.
+In particular, the sewing machine allowed beginner crafters to have the time and ability to make handmade clothing for sale to others, although it initially led to a decline in at home sewing.
+Women started putting their products out in craft fairs, retail stores, and female co-ops or craft collectives.
+Once the internet became available, the textile market expanded even more as women were not constrained by the necessity of having in-person store space and could market their creation online.